Cation mono- and co-doped anatase TiO$_2$ nanotubes: An {\em ab initio} investigation of electronic and optical properties: Application: Water splitting

 \section{Application: Water splitting}

-The improvement of the visible light activity of TiO$_{2}$ is very important for water splitting (H production) \cite{Chen2010,Modak2015}.
-The calculations of the conduction band edge (CBE) and the valence band edge (VBE) \cite{ZZ} show that the CBE of TiO$_{2}$ is located at $-0.29$ eV, above the water reduction (H$^{+}$/H$_{2}$) level, while the VBE is located at $1.65$ eV, below the water oxidation (H$_{2}$O/O$_{2}$) level \cite{XYu}.
-These band edges are measured with respect to the normal hydrogen electrode potential of the reduction and oxidation levels of water.
-The oxidation level of water (H$_{2}$O/O$_{2}$) is located at $1.25$ eV, and the reduction level (H$^{+}$/H$_{2}$) at $0$ eV.
+The improvement of the visible light activity of TiO$_{2}$ is very important for water splitting (H production) \cite{Chen2010,Modak2015}. {In this context, it is important to note that the absolute values of the conduction and valence band edges, $E_{\textrm{CBE}}$ and $E_{\textrm{VBE}}$, are required.
+This issue has been discussed extensively in the literature; see, e.g., Ref.~\onlinecite{Gratzel2001}, or, more recently, Ref.~\onlinecite{Wang2016}.
+In short \cite{MMF2017}, the conduction band edge is computed from the empirical relation $E_{\textrm{CBE}} = \bar X - 0.5 E_{\textrm{gap}} - 4.5$ eV, where $\bar X$ denotes the geometric mean of the electronegativities of the constituents (e.g., $\bar X =(\chi_{\textrm{Ti}}\chi_{\textrm{O}}^{2})^{1/3} = 5.80$ eV for the pristine case, using experimental values \cite{Putz2005,ECM,DAV}), and $E_{\textrm{gap}}$ is the scissors-corrected energy gap.
+Then $E_{\textrm{VBE}} = E_{\textrm{CBE}} + E_{\textrm{gap}}$.
+Calculations of the conduction band edge (CBE) and the valence band edge (VBE) have shown that the CBE of anatase TiO$_{2}$ is located at $-0.29$ eV, and the VBE at $2.91$ eV \cite{XYu}.
+Note that these band edges are measured with respect to the normal hydrogen electrode (NHE) potential of the reduction and oxidation levels of water: the reduction level (H$^{+}$/H$_{2}$) is located at $0$ eV, and the oxidation level (H$_{2}$O/O$_{2}$) at $1.23$ eV, respectively.
+Thus the CBE is ``above'' the water reduction (H$^{+}$/H$_{2}$) level, and the VBE ``below'' the water oxidation (H$_{2}$O/O$_{2}$) level, in the standard representation \cite{Gratzel2001}. }

-Table \ref{resultstable} shows that Si, Ge, and Sn mono-doping of TNTs improves the photocatalytic properties, at any concentration.
+Table \ref{table:results} shows that Si, Ge, and Sn mono-doping of TNTs improves the photocatalytic properties, at any concentration.
 However, the CBE value is too high compared to the reduction level of water, hence Pb doped TNTs are useful for hydrogen production despite the fact that they have the lowest band gaps among the mono-dopants.
 The low-concentration Si and Ge doped structures show a better efficiency than for high concentration.
 In contrast, for bulk TiO$_{2}$ anatase only Ge doping improves the photocatalytic properties \cite{RLY}.
 We do not present the co-doping results here because all of them have CBEs around $-2$ eV, which is higher than the reduction level of water, and the VBEs are higher than the oxidation level.